tintinweb/DSAregenK/README.md

 DSAregenK
 =========

+:zap: **This project has been incorporated into https://github.com/tintinweb/ecdsa-private-key-recovery which comes with a way nicer interface**

 Recover the private key of signed DSA messages with weak coefficient 'k'.
 The coefficient is considered weak if 'k' is
 * not unique per message